AdobeDocs/experience-manager-65.sv-SE/help/assets/metadata.md

 >
 >The bulk editing methods work for assets available in a folder or a collection.
 For the assets that are available across folders or match a common criteria, it is possible to [bulk update the metadata after searching](search-assets.md#metadataupdates).

-1. In the Assets user interface, navigate to the location of the assets you want to edit.
+1. In the [!DNL Assets] user interface, navigate to the location of the assets you want to edit.
 1. Select the assets for which you want to edit common properties.
 1. From the toolbar, click **[!UICONTROL Properties]** to open the properties page for the selected assets.